-When FCOIs are identified during the term of the grant for an Investigator newly participating in the project, or the Institute identifies a new FCOI for an existing Investigator, the Institute will report such FCOIs to the PHS within sixty (60) days of identification.
+When FCOIs are identified during the term of the grant for an Investigator newly participating in the project, or BSBI/HBF identifies a new FCOI for an existing Investigator, BSBI/HBF will report such FCOIs to the PHS within sixty (60) days of identification.

-Upon submission of annual progress reports, multi-year progress reports, if applicable, or at the time of extension, the Institute shall provide the PHS with the status of a reported FCOI and any changes to the management plan, if applicable, until the completion of the project.
+Upon submission of annual progress reports, multi-year progress reports, if applicable, or at the time of extension, BSBI/HBF shall provide the PHS with the status of a reported FCOI and any changes to the management plan, if applicable, until the completion of the project.